cheikhshift/clm-static/readme.md

 # clm-static
 A simple load manager written in Go.
-CLM auto scales your application based on the flags supplied.
+CLM auto scales your distributes loads based on the flags supplied.
 It uses the norms of DHCP to predict the addresses of your replicated servers.

 ## Installing
 Downloading and installing this package requires Go.